cockroachdb/docs/v21.2/changefeed-examples.md

 Core changefeeds stream row-level changes to a client until the underlying SQL connection is closed.

 {{site.data.alerts.callout_info}}
-Only core changefeeds are available on {{ site.data.products.serverless-plan }}.
-To create a changefeed into a configurable sink, like cloud storage or Kafka, use {{ site.data.products.dedicated }}, which has this feature enabled by default.
+Only Core changefeeds are available on {{ site.data.products.serverless-plan }}.
+To create a changefeed into a [configurable sink](changefeed-sinks.html), like cloud storage or Kafka, use {{ site.data.products.dedicated }}, which has this feature enabled by default.
 {{site.data.alerts.end}}

 ### Create a core changefeed